-Tooth gap (or diastema) is an incredibly common condition characterized by a space between two or more teeth.
-It can occur anywhere in the dental arches, but appears most commonly between the upper central incisors, called a midline diastema.
-Widespread among adults and children alike, tooth gaps vary in severity and appearance, but a majority of cases cause little to no medical complications.
-Regardless, many adults opt to correct their tooth gaps, especially if it’s keeping them from feeling totally comfortable with their smile.
+Tooth gap (or diastema) is a common condition characterized by a space between two or more teeth.
+It can occur between any teeth, but appears most commonly between the upper central incisors, called a midline diastema.
+Tooth gaps don’t cause medical complications, but many adults opt for treatment, especially if gaps are keeping them from feeling totally comfortable with their smile.

-Tooth gaps are usually easily fixed, and there are plenty of treatment options available, perhaps none more recently-popular than home aligner systems.
-These companies utilize the latest clear aligner technology to deliver impressive, affordable results without any trips to the dentist.
+There are plenty of treatment options available, perhaps none more recently-popular than home aligner systems.
 Of course, home aligners aren’t the best solution for everyone, and there are a number of treatment paths out there.
-Keep scrolling and you’ll find the types of tooth gaps that home aligners can treat, an overview of the most effective home aligners for tooth gaps, and a few alternatives if home aligners aren’t the best fit for you.
+Keep scrolling and you’ll find the types of tooth gaps that home aligners can treat, an overview of the most effective home aligners for tooth gaps, and a few alternatives if home aligners aren’t a good fit.

 Table of Contents